axs180224/axs180224/README.md

 # 💫 About Me:
 👋 Hello!
 Welcome to my Githib Profile.
-I am Anand Saravanan, and I am a technical author @ PluralSight.
+I am Anand Saravanan, and I am a technical author @ Pluralsight.
 I have recently graduated from the University of Texas at Dallas.
 At my core, I am passionate about creating technologies that help humans lead better lives.
 Throughout this profile, you will find several projects that I have built to apply what I have learned in the classroom to the real world.
 These projects range from fundamental programming concepts to applying several machine learning models to gain valuable insights for companies.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/anand-saravanan)